 A growing body of psychological studies conducted since 1980 show that distorted cognition is a major causal factor in the development of a depressive disorder.
 In other words, negative or distorted thinking lead to negative emotional consequences, such as depression.
 For example, a man has a pattern of cognition (thinking) that involves, disqualifying the positive.
 In every situation of the man’s life, he downplays or even ignores the positive aspects and focuses only on the negative aspects.
 This leads to depression and occurs in a patter.

-How Can Counselling help with Depression?
+How Can help with Depression Counselling in London?

-Clinical counselling provides 4 essential therapeutic elements in the treatment of depression (and other mental disorders).
+Clinical depression counselling provides 4 essential therapeutic elements in the treatment of depression (and other mental disorders).
 The 4 essential elements are catharsis, validation, amelioration, and psychoeducation.

 - Catharsis refers to the release of psychic tension and negative emotions that occurs when people talk to a counselor, tells them what’s wrong as well as how they feel about it, which helps them to ‘gets it off of their chest’.